Become the CEO of your writing career

 Bringing it all together

-By acting as if you are the CEO of your writing career, you’ll become an advanced and popular writer.
+You’ll become an advanced and popular writer by acting as if you are the CEO of your writing career.

 Join my email newsletter for a free eBook and more helpful insights.